 Cross-Registration

 If a student's total credits exceed 18, the student will be charged for those excess credits at the current College of St. Scholastica cost-per-credit rate.
-In addition, students are responsible for payments to the host institution for course fees.
-The host institution reserves the right to withhold grades if payments for course fees are not received.
+In addition, students are responsible for payments to the host institution for course/lab fees.
+The host institution reserves the right to withhold grades if payments for course/lab fees are not received.
 The grade earned at the cross-registered institution counts in your St. Scholastica GPA.

 Cross-registration is not available during the summer, nor does it include graduate-level work at any time.